 In Canada, copyright is inherent with the producer of the original work.
 This means that you do not have to go to an official copyright certifier to say “I own this.”
 That being said, in the event of disputed origins, you might find yourself in a position to have to prove that it was you who created the work.
-Think of these infamous cases:

-With these cases in mind, it is important in the creation of a work to keep records of the entire process.
+It is important in the creation of a work to keep records of the entire process.
 In the case of on-line material, adding metadata to photos and video to prove that you are the original creator even if the material gets distributed without your consent.
 You have a right to be credited and/or paid for your work.

 - How to Register a Trademark (Sept.20, 2012)

 - Wall Street Journal – Intellectual Property Blog

 - CBC – Military Vet Battles Government Over Intellectual Property (Mar.
 7, 2016)